fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/Gantry_assembly.md

 ![X-rail and backside](./img/assembly/x-rail-backside3.JPG)

-* You can now tighten the screws.
+* Make sure to tighten all screws.
 Start with the X-rail.

 ![X-rail and backside](./img/assembly/x-rail_first.JPG)

 # Gantry feet soles

-* Find two sets of these parts, we will assemble them one at a time since they have different bearing configurations.
+* Find two sets of these parts, we will assemble with slightly different bearing configurations.

 ![Sole parts](./img/assembly/sole_parts.JPG)

-(Check for missed drilling in the ends, they easy to miss.)
+*Check for missed drilling in the ends, they easy to miss.*

 * Find bearings and the *fixed* bearing cores.
 They are as default assembled without washers.